 Down is warmer and more compressible than synthetic fibre.
 When wet, however, it doesn’t insulate as well or dissipate odours if you sweat a lot.
 It is therefore recommended for those who do medium or low intensity activities, or for those who take several breaks during their activities.

 The air absorption capacity per cubic inch guarantees the insulation of the down contained in the mid layer.
 This index, called fill power, generally varies between 650 and 850.
 The higher the fill power, the less air will be absorbed by the down, keeping you more protected from the cold.

 Our tip: For warmth, choose a layer with an 80/20 down to feather ratio.

 The outer layer, which is also known as the shell, must be lightweight, compressible, breathable and

 wear-resistant for long-term protection.
 Its internal seams must also be sealed to prevent water from seeping in.

 1) The outer layer.
 In direct contact with the outside climate, this first layer of nylon or polyester is treated with a waterproof water repellent finish.
 In order to strengthen its ability to repel moisture and water, it needs a lining just beneath it.

-Try it for yourself!
-Choose your layers for your winter activities.
-Top it off with a multipurpose headband that absorbs moisture, a breathable polar fleece beanie, and warm gloves.
+Try it for out for yourself!
+Choose your layers, and be set for your winter activities.
+Top it off with a multipurpose headband that absorbs moisture, a breathable polar fleece beanie, and some warm gloves.